 Supervisory Control And Data Acquisition

-The operating system of the new plant is a Supervisory Control And Data Acquisition (SCADA) computer system.
+The operating system of Plant Two is a Supervisory Control And Data Acquisition (SCADA) computer system.
 This automated system monitors wastewater from the time it enters the plant until it leaves a chlorine contact tank on its way to the nearby Cocalico Creek.